 It’s Yankee Territory

 Before you cross into Bronx territory, you need to make sure you own at least five pieces of Yankee apparel.
-Whether it’s a crisp snapback, an old-school Yankees Jersey or just a well-loved Yankees tee, people from the Bronx are serious about their baseball.
+Whether it’s a fresh snapback, an old-school Yankees Jersey or just a well-loved Yankees tee, people from the Bronx are serious about their baseball.
 Being a Yankees fan is a requirement here, and fans in the Bronx are unlike anywhere else in NYC.
 If you’re not a baseball fan, pretend to be one.
-It’s serious business.
+It’s a serious business.

 Bronx Has A Beach